holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 thumbnail creation.

 .. note::
-   Differing from Scrapy an image is stored in the DB just by name, omitting path information like ``full/``
+   Differing from the Scrapy output, an image is stored in the DB just by name, omitting path information like ``full/``

 .. note::
    For image scraping to work you need the `Python Image Library (PIL) <http://www.pythonware.com/products/pil/>`_.